spiccone18/Cloud_Repo/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jump box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP addresses: 72.66.118.174
-- _TODO: Add whitelisted IP addresses_ - 72.66.118.174

-Machines within the network can only be accessed by the Ansible container
+Machines within the network can only be accessed by the Ansible container.
+Allowed IP addresses:
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_  10.0.0.4
+10.0.0.4

 A summary of the access policies in place can be found in the table below.